bramstroker/homeassistant-powercalc/README.md

 # :zap: PowerCalc: Home Assistant Virtual Power Sensors
 Custom component to calculate estimated power consumption of lights and other appliances.
-Provides easy configuration to get virtual power consumption sensors in Home Assistant for all your devices which don't have a build in power meter.
+Provides easy configuration to get virtual power consumption sensors in Home Assistant for all your devices which don't have a built-in power meter.
 This component estimates power usage by looking at brightness, hue/saturation and color temperature etc using different strategies.
 They are explained below.

 ![Preview](https://raw.githubusercontent.com/bramstroker/homeassistant-powercalc/master/assets/preview.gif)